Tatendamarimo/SimpleFitnessApp/README.md

 2. Open the project in **Android Studio**.

 3. In the app, the **registration** feature is integrated with the backend API.
 Ensure that you replace the backend URL with your own public server URL where the registration logic is implemented.

+4. Build and run the app on an Android emulator or device.